devenv integration

 After changing devenv.nix, run devenv-reload (C-c v r).
 It

-invalidates the library’s caches, refreshes the environment through
+invalidates the library’s caches, re-fetches the environment, and —

-project so language servers pick up new PATH entries.
+servers pick up new PATH entries.
+Where direnv is in charge instead,

 Auto-activation trust (devenv allow / revoke)